California Fire Safe Council (CFSC) attends the Sonoma County Fair August 10-12

 Janet Ruiz, West Coast Representative of the Insurance Information Institute provided insurance claims information to many residents who suffered damage to their homes or lost their homes.

 Sonoma Fire Safe Council member Roberta McIntyre, a retired Sonoma County firefighter, and documentary filmmaker was there to talk to many Sonoma residents who suffered losses in the fires last winter.
-“Questions of interest included replacing roofs after fire damage and where to find information on preparing their homes for the next fire,” she said.
+“Questions of interest included replacing roofs after fire damage and where to find information on preparing their homes for the next fire required us to read about restorative services for Orland Park roofs,” she said.
 Ms. McIntyre is currently working on a Sonoma County Fire documentary featuring all phases of the fires that struck last winter.

 Michael Williams, Santa Barbara Fire Safe Council member and President of the Fire Services Training Institute was able to discuss the devastating Thomas Fire last winter and offered information to residents asking about what needs to be done now that fires in California are year-round.

 The Mendocino Complex Fire, northeast of Santa Rosa, was raging as the Sonoma County Fair finished its last three days with record numbers of visitors.
 The fire is made up of the River Fire and Ranch Fire, and August 13, claimed the life of a brave fireman from Utah.
 With over 350,000 acres burned and 115 homes destroyed, it has now been declared the largest fire in California history.